How Will You Celebrate National Pi(e) Day?

 Then on March 9, 2009, the US House of Representatives passed House Resolution 224 supporting the designation of Pi Day.

-This year Pi Day is even more significant – 3.1415, which is the furthest you can go in the equation using a date (except for the year 1592).
+Last year Pi Day was even more significant – 3.1415, which is the furthest you can go in the equation using a date (except for the year 1592).

 So, how will you celebrate Pi Day?
 I just might eat a pie.
 Cherry or Chocolate Cream, I can’t decide.
 If you want to see how other will celebrate (or you want to get ideas on how you can celebrate, visit the Pi Day Web site).